 So, what are my credentials for advising people how to get ahead in the workplace?
 I'll sum it up this way: at the age of 27, I made Vice President at my Wall Street firm from a non-target, public school with no connections.

 The percentage of students getting into an institutional front office position at a bulge bracket firm like Goldman, Morgan, and Merrill from a non-target school is probably less than 1%.
 Of that 1%, less than 25% make it directly to Associate.
 And of the 25%, less than 40% make it to Vice President after three years.
 Basically, if you can get your foot in the door, I estimate there's only about a 10% chance of ever becoming VP.

 Most people don't last beyond three years on The Street, one of the most unforgiving industries on the planet.
 It’s an environment where your competitors are not only smart and ruthless, they’re also willing to consistently work insane hours to get ahead.
 The pressure is unbelievable.

 This is the environment in which I learned five key lessons applicable to all industries I’ll share with you here.
 I'm pretty sure if you take my advice to heart, within a year you'll see a noticeable difference.
 Like making more money, it's up to you to decide whether you want to put in the effort or not.

-1) The 50/50 Approach.
-Most people I know (myself included) hate self-promotion.
-People think their good work alone should rightfully get them to the Promised Land.
+Naively, people think their good work alone should rightfully get them to the Promised Land.
 Unfortunately, you are sadly mistaken if you believe that simply doing excellent work makes you more money.
 Nope.
 Excellent work helps, but what you really need is a balanced strategy of actively selling yourself.

 If you don't have a revenue-generating role, then it's even more important not only to do your work well, but to spend at least 50% of your time becoming the most well-known, helpful, and likable person in your department (selling yourself internally).
 Most of what follows pertains to this internal salesmanship.

 Tooting your own horn is a very delicate process which can easily backfire.
 You know that person who always sends out blasts e-mails to tell everyone what they've done?
 Don't do that.
 Instead, work on selling yourself by promoting other people who are on your team.
 The more you can make someone else look great, the more other people will root for you to succeed.